renoust/talipot/doc/python/creatingvisualizations.rst

 (that will not be displayed) with particular rendering parameters for taking the snapshot.
 :ref:`Figure 2<fig2a>` introduces the resulting snaphot.::

-    from tulip import tlp
+    from talipot import tlp
-    from tulipgui import tlpgui
+    from talipotgui import tlpgui

     import os
     from os.path import expanduser

     # get the root directory of the Python Standard Libraries
     pythonStdLibPath = os.path.dirname(os.__file__)